 How a Root Canal is Performed: Step by Step

 As the American Association of Endodontists points out, a root canal is essentially a four-step process.
-Treatment usually takes two office visits.
+Treatment is usually performed over two office visits.

-- First, the dentist administers local anesthesia to numb the tooth and surrounding gums.
-You’ll feel a bit of a pinch when the needle is injected, but only for a moment.
-After that, you won’t be able to feel anything.
-When the tooth is numb, the endodontist might place a dental dam, a small sheet of rubber that isolates the tooth to keep it clean and dry during the procedure.
+Using a needle, the dentist administers local anesthesia to numb the tooth.
+It's common to feel a bit of a pinch in the area when the needle goes in.
+After the tooth is numb, the endodontist might place a dental dam, a small sheet of rubber that isolates the tooth to keep it clean and dry during the procedure.

-- Your dentist will then use very small tools, such as a small drill, to access the inside of the tooth by creating an opening in the top portion of the tooth.
-Next, the dentist will use small files to clear away the damaged pulp from the inside of the tooth.
-He or she will also use the files to shape the inner chamber of the tooth and root and might irrigate the chamber with water to make sure there isn’t any infected pulp hiding out.
-Your dentist might also use an antimicrobial solution to kill any remaining bacteria in the chamber and reduce the risk for further infection.
+Your dentist will then use very small tools, such as a small drill, to access the inside of the tooth by creating an opening in the top portion of the tooth.
+Next, the dentist will use small files to clear away the damaged and diseased pulp from the inside of the tooth.
+He or she will also use the files to shape the inner chamber of the tooth and root and might irrigate the chamber with water to wash away any remaining pulp.
+Your dentist might also put an antimicrobial solution in the chamber to kill any remaining bacteria and reduce the risk for further infection.

-- Once the chamber is thoroughly cleaned and dried, the endodontist will fill it with a rubber-like material called gutta-percha.
-Then your dentist will close the opening in your tooth with a temporary filling while you wait for the permanent crown.
+Once the chamber is thoroughly cleaned and dried, the endodontist will fill it.
+A rubber-like material called gutta percha is often used.
+Your dentist will close the opening in your tooth with a temporary filling, while you wait for the permanent crown.

 After the Procedure

 Taking good care of your teeth and gums is a must after a root canal.
-Make sure to maintain a good oral care routine at home by brushing twice a day, flossing once a day, and keeping up with your twice-yearly dental cleanings and exams.
-You might need to schedule an additional visit with your dentist to X-ray the treated tooth and make sure that all signs of infection are gone.
-With excellent care and attention, a tooth treated with a root canal can stay healthy for the rest of your life.
-That sounds like a great incentive to keep your smile healthy!
+You might need to schedule an additional visit with your dentist to X-ray the treated tooth and to make sure that all signs of infection are gone, in addition to twice-yearly dental cleanings and exams.
+It's important to keep up a good oral care routine at home, including brushing twice a day with a toothpaste that fights germs for 12 hours, such as Colgate Total Professional Clean toothpaste.
+With care and attention, a tooth treated with a root canal can stay healthy for the rest of your life.